sukeniklab/CHE600/Class_23/README.md

 loaded_model.predict(emb)
 ```

-6. Play around with the sequences to see what kind of values you can get.
+6. Feel free to add more sequences and introduce more mutations to see what kind of values you can get.

 7. Upload your notebook to Blackboard.